SimonNir/HypeLessLi/README.md

 HypeLessLi helps you critically read scientific texts by highlighting hype-like, subjective, promotional, and vague terms in **yellow**.
 It also provides a **collapsible sidebar** with explanations, counts, and navigation through all occurrences.

+NOTE: This is primarily the development side; for the most reliable public code, refer to the published version at https://zenodo.org/records/16814574

 ---

 ## Installation (from `HypeLessLi.zip`)